Beesonn/dlkitgo/README.md

     </a>
 </p>

-Dlkitgo is a Golang library that can download, search, info etc. from popular platforms and third parties.
+dlkitgo is a Golang library that can download, search, info etc. from popular platforms and third parties.
 Completely free.

 <p align="center">
   <a href="https://godoc.org/github.com/Beesonn/dlkitgo">